 Despite the availability of non-invasive imaging, a biopsy is frequently needed for a diagnosis.
 This will involve taking at least an inch of vessel from one or both sides.
 In some cases taking bilateral (both sides) biopsies can give a more reliable diagnosis.

 Note that arteritis is an inflammation of the arteries that comes on over a fairly short period of time, which is different from atherosclerosis, which is hardening of the arteries that occurs gradually.

 Giant cell arteritis (GCA) is treatable, and complications can be avoided when treatment is started early enough.
 As blindness and other severe consequences can come on suddenly, doctors will start treatment as soon as the disease is suspected; confirmation of diagnosis can be done after starting treatment.

 The medication usually used is prednisone*, a corticosteroid that reduces inflammation.
 Treatment begins with a high dose to bring down the inflammation in the arteries under control.
-This is then slowly tapered to a lower dose that is called the “maintenance dose,” as recommended by the doctor.
+This is then slowly tapered to a lower dose that is called the "maintenance dose," as recommended by the doctor.
+A person who has vision problems will often be given methylprednisolone intravenously to start.
 Long-term use of corticosteroids poses a risk of serious side effects, and maintaining the lowest dose possible helps reduce those risks.